-Some books I've read that I think offer interesting and valuable insights.
+Some books I've read that I think offer interesting and valuable insights into my faith, Islam.
 I take no commission and do not take responsibility for the views presented in the books etc.

 Though it is the fastest growing religion in the world, Islam remains shrouded by ignorance and fear.
 What is the essence of this ancient faith?
 Is it a religion of peace or war?
 How does Allah differ from the God of Jews and Christians?
 Can an Islamic state be founded on democratic values such as pluralism and human rights?
 A writer and scholar of comparative religions, Reza Aslan has earned international acclaim for the passion and clarity he has brought to these questions.
 In No god but God, challenging the “clash of civilizations” mentality that has distorted our view of Islam, Aslan explains this critical faith in all its complexity, beauty, and compassion.

 The study of Islamic law can be a forbidding prospect for those entering the field for the first time.
 Wael Hallaq, a leading scholar and practitioner of Islamic law, guides students through the intricacies of the subject in this absorbing introduction.
 The first half of the book is devoted to a discussion of Islamic law in its pre-modern natural habitat.
 The second part explains how the law was transformed and ultimately dismantled during the colonial period.
 In the final chapters, the author charts recent developments and the struggles of the Islamists to negotiate changes which have seen the law emerge as a primarily textual entity focused on fixed punishments and ritual requirements.
 The book, which includes a chronology, a glossary of key terms, and lists of further reading, will be the first stop for those who wish to understand the fundamentals of Islamic law, its practices and history.